JerryPeng0112/CS162_Intro-To-CS-2/README.md

 **To Compile:** `make`
 **To Run:** `./blackjack`

 This program is a blackjack tournament game.
-The first program where I used classes in C++.
+The first program where I used classes and objects in C++.

 This blackjack tournament supports up to 8 players.
 In each turn, a player can do the following actions:
 1. Hit